雪糕刺客

 Ice Cream Assassin

 An 'Ice Cream Assassin' is a premium popsicle or ice cream bar lurking in the freezer aisle, disguised as an ordinary treat but packing a shocking price tag — think $8 for what looks like a basic popsicle.
-The 'assassination' happens at checkout, when you're already committed and the price ambushes your wallet.
+Emerging around 2022, the 'assassination' happens at checkout, when you're already committed and the price ambushes your wallet.
 The meme captures the mix of betrayal, embarrassment, and reluctant acceptance that defines a certain kind of modern consumer suffering.

 Cultural Context